colinak/partner_delivery_routes/README.md

 # partner_delivery_routes
-Partner delivery routes allows you to assing the delivery  boys routes and days of delivery orders.
+Partner delivery routes allows you to assign delivery boys routes and days of delivery orders.